BusKetZz/STM32/STM32F401RE-Nucleo/Projects/bare_metal_tutorial/notes/memory_map_of_the_microcontroller.md

 ## Base address of the SRAM memory
 * 0x20000000

-## I-BUS (ICODE) memory interface
+## I-BUS (ICode) memory interface
-* If the instructions are present in between memory locations 0x00000000 to 0x1FFFFFFC then Cortex processor will fetch the instructions using ICODE interface.
+* If the instructions are present in between memory locations 0x00000000 to 0x1FFFFFFF then Cortex processor will fetch the instructions using ICode interface.

+## D-BUS (DCode) memory interface
+* If the data is present in between memory locations 0x00000000 to 0x1FFFFFFF then Cortex processor will fetch the data using DCode interface.